geocomPP/sdvwR/chapter.md

 question: can the object be simplified such that its key features features remain while substantially reducing its size?
 The answer is yes.
-In the code below, we harness the power of the `rgeos` package and its `gSimplify` function to simplify spatial R objects (the code can also be used to simplify polygon geometries):
+In the code below, we harness the power of the `rgeos` package and its `gSimplify` function to simplify spatial R objects:

 ~~~~ {.r}
 library(rgeos)